panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 The variables live within the [scope](/javascript-scope/) they've been created.
 A code block and a function body create a scope for `const` and `let` variables.

-A good practice to increase the readability of variables is to try to keep them in the smallest reasonably possible scope.
+A good practice to increase the readability of variables is to keep them in the smallest scope.

 For example, the following function is an implementation of [binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm):